khaled7172/khaled7172/README.md

-- 👋 Hi, I’m @khaled7172
+- 👋 Hi, I’m khaled hammoud
 - 👀 I’m interested in Data Strcuture and algorithms,AI,and Cyber Security
-- 🌱 I’m currently learning css and javascript
+- 🌱 I’m currently learning python and AI & cybersecurity
 - 💞️ I’m looking to collaborate on internships or anything interesting
 - 📫 How to reach me khaledhmmddd123@gmail.com
 - 😄 Pronouns: Him